[Please click here for our historical image gallery.]

 At the same time, work advanced on Orion, NASA’s next generation crew exploration vehicle.
 Aerojet’s jettison motor is an integral part of the flight-proven Orion Launch Abort System and its thrusters are integrated into both the crew and service modules of the program.

-Defending American freedom remains at the forefront of Aerojet’s priorities.
-The DoD’s new EKV - an interceptor vehicle capable of destroying high-speed missile warheads - relies on Aerojet propulsion.
+Defending American freedom remains at the forefront of Aerojet Rocketdyne’s priorities.
+The DoD’s new EKV - an interceptor vehicle capable of destroying high-speed missile warheads - relies on Aerojet Rocketdyne propulsion.

 The company also recently received a critically important contract for continued work on the SM-3 Block II A program which will allow the Navy to engage enemy ICBMs in flight.